-A more recently recognized antibody, called the anti-cyclic citrullinated protein (anti-CCP), is a more specific indicator of rheumatoid arthritis.
+Another antibody, called the anti-cyclic citrullinated peptide (anti-CCP), is also present in about 65% of people with rheumatoid arthritis but it is a more specific indicator of rheumatoid arthritis – that is, few people without rheumatoid arthritis have this antibody.
 While it is more specific, the diagnosis of rheumatoid arthritis cannot be based solely on a blood test that is positive for anti-CCP.
-Other blood tests may be performed to look for other causes of joint pain, anemia and to check if the kidneys and liver are working normally.
+Other blood tests may be performed to look for other causes of joint pain.

 You may hear about a checklist of symptoms (called criteria) for diagnosing rheumatoid arthritis.
 Although many physicians use this checklist as a guide, it is important to know that some patients with rheumatoid arthritis do not have many of the symptoms on the list, especially if their disease is mild.
 And some people with other forms of arthritis may meet criteria for rheumatoid arthritis.